 In 2013, the ILO adopted a resolution to introduce new indicators to measure the unemployment rate.

-In 2013, the employment rate increased to 1,935,836.
+In 2013, the employment rate increased in the UK.

 A 2014 study by Van der Meer found that the stigma that comes from being unemployed affects personal well-being, especially for men, who often feel as though their masculine identities are threatened by unemployment.

-In April 2015, the female labor force participation rate was 56.6%, the male labor force participation rate was 69.4%, and the total was 62.8% in the United States.
+As of April 2015, the female labor force participation is at 56.6%, the male labor force participation rate is at 69.4%, and the total is 62.8%.

-A 2015 study published in The Lancet estimates that unemployment causes 45,000 suicides a year globally.
+A 2015 study published in The Lancet, estimates that unemployment causes 45,000 suicides a year globally.

-In 2014/2015, the rate of increase in employment is forecast to be another 7.2%.
+In 2015, it was forecasted that the rate of increase in employment in the UK will be another 7.2%.

 As of September 2016, the total veteran unemployment rate in the US was 4.3 percent.